 A second example was obtained by route alternation.
 To get the bandwidth estimation, all probes should be relayed on the same path.
 If pathchar detects the route changes by checking the field of the source IP address in the returned ICMP packet, it simply discards the returned packet.
 Such a case may happen due to load balancing at routers [8].
 The problem is that it cannot eliminate the case where the source IP addresses of the returned ICMP packets are same, but the relayed paths are different.
-In fact, we obtained such measurement as shown in Fig-It was observed at 8-th link destined for ure 3. www.kyotoinet.or.jp at Dec 10 12:29 JST).
+In fact, we obtained such measurement as shown in Figure 3.
+It was observed at 8th link destined for www.kyotoinet.or.jp at Dec 10, 1999 12:29 JST.
 Figure 3 clearly shows that there exist two (or maybe more) paths during the measurement.
 To remove such an effect, we need to select the proper subgroup of RTTs for accurate estimation, which will be explained in Subsection 3.2

-3 Accuracy and Reliability Improvements for Bandwidth Estimation
+3. Accuracy and Reliability Improvements for Bandwidth Estimation proaches to obtain the accurate result.

-As we have discussed in the previous section, we need to solve several problems for obtaining accurate and reliable bandwidth estimation.
-For this purpose, we first examine two estimation methods; parametric and nonparametric approaches to obtain the accurate result.
 The approach to obtain the confidence interval is also described to increase the reliability on estimation.
 Those are presented in Subsection 3.1.
 Our clustering method to pick up proper RTTs from two or more groups of RTTs is then presented in Subsection 3.2.
-An adaptive mechanism to control the measurement period is finally described in Subsection 3.3.
+An adaptive mechanism to control the measurement period is finally presented in Subsection 3.3.
 Our experimental results based on those methods are shown in the next section.